clun/DataStaxDay/labs/Lab 5 - Search.md

 If you've ever created your own Solr cluster, you know you need to create the core and upload a schema and config.xml.
 That generateResources tag does that for you.
 For production use, you'll want to take the resources and edit them to your needs but it does save you a few steps.

+**As a side note:**
 Similar to what we've done on cqlsh you can run the dsetool on the command line e.g. dsetool create_core retailer.sales generateResources=true reindex=true
+You can update the schema and reload the configuration and schema.

 This by default will map Cassandra types to Solr types for you.
 I